From Press to Pixels: Evolving Urdu Text Recognition: Related Work

 \subsection{Prior Work in Urdu OCR}

-Early work in Urdu OCR focused on creating segmentation-based approaches such as those by \citet{hilucination} who reported an accuracy of 91\% on clean Urdu text, and \citet{hil1} who developed an OCR system for Urdu Naskh font utilizing pattern matching techniques, achieving an accuracy of 89\%.
+Early work in Urdu OCR focused on creating segmentation-based approaches such as those by \citet{hilucination} who reported an accuracy of 91\% on clean Urdu text, and \citet{hil1} who developed an OCR system for Urdu Naskh script utilizing pattern matching techniques, achieving an accuracy of 89\%.
 However, these methods often struggled with the cursive and context-sensitive nature of the Urdu script.

-To address these challenges, segmentation-free approaches were explored. \citet{Shabbir2016} proposed a system that recognizes Urdu words in the Nastaliq font using ligatures as units of recognition, employing Hidden Markov Models (HMMs) for classification.
-Similarly, \citet{article11} presented a segmentation-free OCR system for printed Urdu text, also using HMMs and focusing on ligature recognition.
-These approaches demonstrated improved handling of the complex ligature structures inherent in the Urdu script.
+Segmentation-free approaches for Urdu OCR are also explored. \citet{Shabbir2016} proposed a system that recognizes Urdu words in the Nastaliq script using ligatures as units of recognition, employing Hidden Markov Models (HMMs) for classification.
+Similarly, \citet{article11} presented an OCR system for printed Urdu text, also using HMMs and focusing on ligature recognition.
+These approaches demonstrated improved handling of the complex ligature structures of the Urdu script.
+UTRNet is a recent CNN+RNN-based model specifically designed for Urdu text recognition which uses a deep convolutional encoder combined with recurrent and attention-based decoders.
+Trained on a synthetically generated dataset and the UPTI corpus, UTRNet achieves state-of-the-art accuracy (92.97\%) on its test set.